Capital Bra: 2019–present: Bra Music and collaborations with Samra

 His sixth studio album CB6 was announced on 21 December 2018, through the music video of the first single "Benzema".
 The single became his eight single to reach the top of the charts in Germany.
 Balovatsky was signed to the Universal Music Group in January 2019 and left ersguterjunge on 22 January.
 The second single of the album, "Prinzessa", partly recorded in Russian, was released on 25 January and again debuted atop the German single chart.
 Balovatsky founded his own label Bra Music in March and announced a collaborative studio album with Samra, scheduled for release in 2019.
 Following a small dispute with Dieter Bohlen, he released a cover of Modern Talking's "Cheri, Cheri Lady".

 His album CB6 was scheduled for release on 26 April, but was released digitally two weeks earlier on 12 April, following a leak of the record.
 In May, he became the most streamed artist in Germany, accumulating more than 1.4 billion streams, breaking the record previously set by Ed Sheeran.
 Furthermore, "Cherry Lady" accumulated the most streams in Germany across all platforms ever, with 11.5 million in its first week.
 All of his songs were streamed 66 million times in the week in Germany.
 On 1 May, Balovatsky performed in Ravensburg, Baden-Württemberg as part of his Gucciland-Tour.
 Shortly before the start of the concert, two teenagers were attacked with knives; no people were harmed.

 His first collaborative album with Samra and follow-up to his first 2018 album, Berlin lebt was announced in May and was released on 4 October 2019.
 The first single of the album "Tilidin" was released in late June and became the most-streamed song in Germany within a day with three million, and the most in one week with about 15 million.
 In July, GfK Entertainment reported that "Benzema" and "Prinzessa" ranked in the top five of the best-performing singles of the first half of 2019.

 Musical style

 Capital Bra's musical style has been described as gangster rap, cloud rap and trap.
 According to Rap.de, one of his trademarks are East Slavic and Arabic words.

-Political & socially critical statements
+Political and socially critical statements

 Outside of music, Balovatsky criticized the German political party Alternative for Germany (AfD), compared himself with Russian president Vladimir Putin and criticized the policy of the United States in several songs.
 Besides that, he released a song in 2014 with the title Kein Krieg in der Ukraine (in English No war in Ukraine), where he appealed for peace.
 He also spoke out about social injustice and did a song against bullying with two other artists.

 In an interview published on YouTube, he spoke about his Tilidine dependence and warned about the drug.